How to Extend the Life of Your Detail

-You paid for it, might as well make it last!
+You paid for it – so here’s how to make it last!

 If you’ve just bought a new car, or had your vehicle detailed by a professional there’s a few things to absolutely never do if you want to keep your car looking great.